-Production, marketing and distribution of the Theralase TLC-1000 and patented TLC-2000 Super Pulsed Laser Technologies to healthcare practitioners in Canada and the US, who are interested in the safe and effective treatment of nerve, muscle, tendon, ligament, joint and wound conditions through the elimination of pain, reduction of inflammation and acceleration of tissue healing.
-The
+Production, marketing and distribution of the Theralase TLC-1000 and patented TLC-2000 Super Pulsed Laser Technologies to healthcare practitioners in Canada and the US, who are interested in the safe and effective treatment of chronic knee pain and when used off-label for healing numerous: nerve, muscle, tendon, ligament, joint and wound conditions by the elimination of pain, reduction of inflammation and acceleration of tissue healing.
+The corporate strategy is to systematically rollout the technology through a focused sales and marketing team commencing with Canada, followed by the US and then internationally.

-- corporate strategy is to systematically rollout the technology through a focused sales and marketing team commencing with Canada, followed by the US and then internationally. - Commercialization of the patented TLC-3000 Photo Dynamic Compound ("PDC") Anti-Cancer Technology through preclinical research, clinical trials and technology development to destroy cancers for oncological applications, and to destroy bacteria for human, animal and sterilization applications.
-The lead cancer target is Non-Muscle Invasive Bladder Cancer ("NMIBC"), followed by brain, lung and melanoma cancers.
+Commercialization of the patented TLC-3000 Photo Dynamic Compound ("PDC") Anti-Cancer Technology through preclinical research, clinical trials and technology development to destroy cancers for oncological applications, and to destroy bacteria for human, animal and sterilization applications.
+The lead cancer target is Non-Muscle Invasive Bladder Cancer ("NMIBC"), followed by brain, lung, esophageal and melanoma cancers.